he-he-org/he-he-2/content/volunteer-articles/vaccination-for-nicaragua.md

 Accommodation with these features should be sought where available.

 Air-conditioning is a highly effective means of keeping mosquitoes and other insects out of a room as long as the room has no gaps around windows or doors.
 In air-conditioned hotels, other precautions are not necessary indoors

+## Eat and drink safely

+Unclean food and water can cause travelers' diarrhea and other diseases.
+Reduce your risk by sticking to safe food and water habits.

+**Eat**

+* Food that is cooked and served hot
+* Hard-cooked eggs
+* Fruits and vegetables you have washed in clean water or peeled yourself
+* Pasteurized dairy products

+**Don't Eat**

+* Food served at room temperature
+* Food from street vendors
+* Raw or soft-cooked (runny) eggs
+* Raw or undercooked (rare) meat or fish
+* Unwashed or unpeeled raw fruits and vegetables
+* Unpasteurized dairy products
+* ”Bushmeat” (monkeys, bats, or other wild game)

+**Drink**

+* Bottled water that is sealed
+* Water that has been disinfected
+* Ice made with bottled or disinfected water
+* Carbonated drinks
+* Hot coffee or tea
+* Pasteurized milk

+**Don’t Drink**

+* Tap or well water
+* Ice made with tap or well water
+* Drinks made with tap or well water (such as reconstituted juice)
+* Unpasteurized milk